6 Big Reasons Why South Cinema Left Bollywood Behind And Became A Pan-World Favourite

 Bollywood’s remake culture raises questions about its creativity.

-Most of the films in the South industry are based on original stories, while Bollywood is dominated by remakes of South and Hollywood.
+Most of the movies in the South industry are based on original stories, while Bollywood is dominated by remakes of South Indian and Hollywood.

-The Bollywood remake “Sarfira,” released in 2023, was a flop, while original South films are achieving global success.
+The Bollywood remake “Sarfira,” released in 2023, was a flop, while original South movies are achieving global success.

 6. The era of OTT and global appeal

 OTT platforms have given the audience countless options.
-South films, based on local-global connections, are performing well there, too.
+South movies, based on local-global connections, are performing well there, too.

 On the other hand, Bollywood content is also performing average on OTT.

-South is now making films with not just pan-India but pan-world appeal.
+South is now making movies with not just pan-India but pan-world appeal.

 Can Bollywood regain its shine?